-Discussions with the manager demonstrated that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting adult safeguarding concerns.
+Discussions with the manager and staff demonstrated that they were knowledgeable in matters relating to adult safeguarding, the role of the ASC and the process for reporting adult safeguarding concerns.

-It was confirmed that care staff are required to complete adult safeguarding training during their induction programme and required updates thereafter.
+It was confirmed by the manager that care staff are required to complete adult safeguarding training during their induction programme and required updates thereafter.
 However it was identified from discussions with the manager that ancillary staff including bus drivers and domestic staff had not completed safeguarding training.
-An area for improvement was identified.
+It was noted that training is planned for November 2021; this will be reviewed at the next inspection.

-Staff indicated that they had a clear understanding of their responsibility in identifying and reporting any actual or suspected incidents of abuse.
+Staff spoken with indicated that they had a clear understanding of their responsibility in identifying and reporting any actual or suspected incidents of abuse.
 They could describe their role in relation to reporting poor practice and their understanding of the day care setting's policy and procedure with regard to whistleblowing.

 The day care setting has a system for retaining a record of referrals made in relation to adult safeguarding matters.
-Records viewed and discussions with the manager indicated that two adult safeguarding referrals have been made since the last inspection.
-It was noted that an investigation relating to a recent referral is ongoing.
-Adult safeguarding matters are reviewed as part of the quality monitoring process.
+Records viewed and discussions with the manager indicated that a small number of adult safeguarding referrals have been made since the last inspection.
+We noted that adult safeguarding matters are reviewed as part of the quality monitoring process.